francocalvo/learning/docs/index.md

-# Teaching myself computer science
+# Learning

-This repo is a recompilation notes on books and courses.
+This place is a recompilation notes on books and courses.
 When needed, it'll probably contain links to other repositories for specific projects related to courses, but I'll try to keep it all here.